jiyeow/jiyeow/index.md

 __Environmental Engineer (2018 - present)__ <br>
 Iowa State University, Ames, Iowa, USA. <br>
 As an environmental research engineer, I provide expertise in both research and consulting environments.
-In collaboration with many talented peers within and outside our organization, I developed innovative water management/remediation technologies and demonstrated improved performance at lower costs.
-I also helped several goverment, non-profit, and private organizations address their environmental concerns using practical, cost-effective approaches.
+In collaboration with many talented peers within and outside our organization, I delivered innovative water management/remediation solutions and demonstrated improved performance at lower costs.
+I also helped goverment, non-profit, and private organizations address their environmental concerns using practical, cost-effective approaches.
+My primary work involves the investigation of fate and transport of pollutants in the environment, and the development remediation strategies to achieve water quality goals.

 ---

 __Research Analyst Intern (2018 spring)__ <br>
 Iowa Soybean Association, Ankeny, IA, USA. <br>
-During my short internship at Iowa Soybean Association, I shared my expertise in data analysis to support Environmental Programs and Services (EPS) Team and Analytics Team.
+At Iowa Soybean Association, I shared my expertise in data analysis to support Environmental Programs and Services (EPS) Team and Analytics Team.
 I used hydrology modeling approaches to estimate surface and subsurface nitrogen loading from tile-drained agricultural landscapes.
 Similarly, I used statistical tools and hydraulic models to compute flows and nitrogen load reductions of denitrifying bioreactors.

 __Graduate Research Assistant (2015 - 2017)__ <br>
 Iowa State University, Ames, IA, USA. <br>